kolafish/tantivy/TiCI_JSON_Support_Proposal.md

 **The Challenge: Dynamic vs. Static Fields**

-At its core, TiCI's inverted index is designed for incredibly fast filtering.
-It can quickly find all documents that contain a specific value (e.g., `product_code = 'BK-R93R-44'`).
-However, sorting requires a different access pattern.
-To sort results, the system needs to look up the value of the `ORDER BY` field for *every document* that matches the `WHERE` clause.

-When sorting by a top-level TiDB column (e.g., `ORDER BY id`), this is extremely fast.
-But with JSON, the field being sorted on (`data->>'$.stock_level'`) is just one of potentially hundreds of different keys within a single JSON object.
-To provide maximum flexibility, TiCI maps all JSON paths of the same data type (like numbers) into a single, shared internal field.
-This means that to find the `stock_level` value for sorting, the system must scan through all numeric values in the document (e.g., `price`, `rating`, `stock_level`) to find the right one.
-This scan-and-check process for every matched row can significantly slow down queries on large datasets.
+To provide flexibility, TiCI maps all JSON paths of the same data type (e.g., all numbers, all strings) into a single, shared internal field.
+This is highly efficient for filtering.
+However, when sorting on a specific JSON field (e.g., `ORDER BY data->>'$.stock_level'`), the system must scan through all the numeric values within each document to find the correct one for `stock_level`.
+This scan-and-check process for every matched row can slow down queries on large datasets.

 **The Solutions: Explicit Configuration for Optimal Performance**